patchescamerababy/copilot-api/README.md

 - `POST /v1/embeddings`

 ## How To Use
-1. Use Get-token to get your long term token.
+0. **recommend**: Register a new account
+1. Run *Get-token*.
+2. Open the <a href="https://github.com/login/device">URL</a> in the browser and log in to authorize the program to obtain the token
-2. Save this token and use in client app
+3. Save this token and use in client app
-3. Run the server <a href="https://github.com/patchescamerababy/copilot2api/releases/">app</a>
+4. Run the server <a href="https://github.com/patchescamerababy/copilot2api/releases/">app</a>

 ## Usage